 With areas like telehealth and telecommunications growing in popularity, it’s no surprise that Family Law has also started moving into the digital space.
 According to the American Bar Association, Family Law attorneys have many opportunities to incorporate technology into their law practice, such as “using cloud-based technology to operate the firm, working outside the traditional bricks-and-mortar office space, using virtual assistance for administrative work [and] using an online client portal” to deliver legal services.
 Not only does this tech-focused strategy provide financial benefits, such as reduced overhead, it also allows lawyers to quickly and efficiently communicate with their clients from the convenience of a smart device or laptop.
 That said, knowing that attorney-client confidentiality is absolutely imperative to any legal practice, it is recommended that Family Law attorneys take steps to encrypt any client information, so online data remains secure.

 Pew Research notes that more than about 1.2 million Millennial women had their first child in 2016, bringing the total number of Millennial moms to 17 million.
 As more Millennials become parents, Family Law attorneys are adjusting their services to meet the unique needs of this growing demographic.
 One of the biggest differentiators between Millennials and other generations is their focus on technology.
 According to Pew Research, Millennials are the leading tech connoisseurs of our era, with more than nine-in-ten Millennials owning smartphones and 85 percent using social media.
 So, how can Family Law attorneys cater to this Millennial desire for connectivity and convenience through technology?
 One of the solutions is smart technology, like Soberlink.
 Combining a professional grade personal breathalyzer that is wirelessly connected to a cloud-based web portal, Soberlink allows for seamless alcohol monitoring from a smartphone, laptop or tablet.
-Linking alcohol monitoring with state-of technology, Soberlink is a modern way for Millennial parents to stay accountable for sobriety and child safety during custody cases.
+Linking alcohol monitoring with state-of technology, Soberlink is a modern way for Millennial parents to stay accountable for sobriety and child safety during custody and alcohol cases.